About AP Device Configuration

-Your WatchGuard Access Point (AP) device is an extension to your Firebox or XTM device.
+Your WatchGuard Access Point (AP) device is an extension to your Firebox.
 You can connect one or more WatchGuard AP devices to your network to enable wireless access, expand the wireless range of your network, and enable wireless access to different security zones in your network.
-You configure and manage your AP devices through the Gateway Wireless Controller on your Firebox or XTM device.
+You configure and manage your AP devices through the Gateway Wireless Controller on your Firebox.

 An SSID (Service Set Identifier) is the unique name you give to each wireless network.
 You can assign more than one SSID to several different AP devices to accommodate different wireless configurations.